 Becomes an Act

 This Bill passed by a vote of 80 for, 0 against and 0 abstentions.
-It became law on 6 April 2020.
+It became an Act on 6 April 2020.

 The Scottish Government sends the Bill and related documents to the Parliament.